Domain-DNS.com

 The "zone" term

-The "zone" described in the domain-dns system comes from a dns "zone file"... which is a more generic container for dns information than a domain name.
+The "zone" described in the domain-dns system comes from a dns "zone file"... which is a more generic term for dns information than a domain name.
 Structured right, a zone file can be used for multiple domains (e.g. aliases in domain-dns.com), or it might only contain information for part of a domain (a subdomain).

 • Domain-dns.com • Baremetal.com • Domain-DNS Documentation •